-Offensive Cyber Operations: Understanding Intangible Warfare is an excellent primer for everyone in the SOF community to read for a better understanding of the principles and boundaries of offensive cyber operations.
-SOF are a force multiplier for offensive cyber operations primarily due to their placement and access.
-As SOF continue to formalize its doctrine and training standards for Offensive Cyber Operations (OCO), an understanding of OCO is critical for its success.
-For those already working in SOF cyber operations, the comprehensive framework for assessing network attacks and understanding the complexities of offensive cyber operations is relevant and of great interest to SOF Cyber Operators and Planners.
+Offensive Cyber Operations: Understanding Intangible Warfare is an excellent primer for the SOF community, providing a better understanding of the principles and boundaries of offensive cyber operations.
+SOF is a force multiplier for offensive cyber operations primarily due to its placement and access.
+As SOF continues to formalize its doctrine and training standards for Offensive Cyber Operations (OCO), a strong understanding of OCO is critical to its success.

+For those already working in SOF cyber operations, Moore's comprehensive framework for assessing network attacks and understanding the complexities of offensive cyber operations is highly relevant and invaluable to SOF Cyber Operators and Planners.